WordPress iFrame – How to Embed Videos and Other Content in WP

 Adding iFrames Manually

-To embed content from another to yours, all you have to do is to use the iFrame HTML tag in which you will indicate the source of the content.
+To embed content from another platform to your WordPress site, all you have to do is to use the iFrame HTML tag in which you will indicate the source of the content.

 Here is an example